tdworowy/kindle_highlights/md/150_Most_Famous_Poems_Emily_Dickinson_Robert_Frost_William_Shakespeare_Edgar_Allan_Poe_Walt_Whitman_and_many_more_(Poetry_House).md

       All in a hot and copper sky, The bloody Sun, at noon, Right up above the mast did stand, No bigger than the Moon.

+      I’m nobody!
+Who are you?
+Are you nobody, too?
+Then there ‘s a pair of us — don’t tell!
+They ‘d banish us, you know.